MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/index.md

 ---
-title: "Map Control Concepts | Microsoft Docs"
+title: "Map Control Concepts and Examples | Microsoft Docs"
 description: Describes Map Control concepts and provides a list of concepts with links to corresponding documentation. ms.custom: "" ms.date: "02/28/2018"